Omega Healthcare Investors: The Trap Has Sprung

 Guidance

-On the left, is the guidance included in the Q2 Supplement and on the right is the updated guidance in the Q3 Supplement.
+On the left is the guidance included in the Q2 Supplement and on the right is the updated guidance in the Q3 Supplement.
 These are some substantial adjustments to be made this late in the year.

 To add some historical perspective on the updated guidance, OHI provides a historical table on page 12 of their supplement.
 Annual AFFO and FAD have both increased every year as far back as the table goes.